FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V652.md

 Here you define which photo DateTime values to compare with those in log file.<br>
 <br>
 <u>Step 4:</u> Choose if <b>TimeZone offset</b> is needed to be taken into account.<br>
-This is funny one...
+This is a funny one...
 The thing is, log files contain UTC time, while camera is usually set to local time (of where photo is taken).
 In most cases, we are dealing with two scenarios:<br>
 <ul>